 Outsourcing of BIM work to service providers has gained popularity with the rise of BIM in the AEC market.
-Firms draw benefits such as reduced software and hardware cost, saved time, unnecessary in-house BIM talent and increased modelling proficiency.
-BIM service providers help us to manage modelling teams, software licenses and take the responsibility for our design’s BIM documentation processes.
+Firms draw benefits such as reduced software and hardware cost, saved time, unnecessary in-house BIM talent, and increased modeling proficiency.
+BIM service providers help us to manage modeling teams, software licenses and take the responsibility for our design’s BIM documentation processes.

 Step 1: Don’t Prefer Freelancers, Unless Necessary

 Freelancers work independent of an institutional setup and would be a misfit for work between organizations.
 They may offer their services for lower pay, but might not ascertain desired quality, because they work on multiple projects.